The spring flowers of the Cape West Coast, Cederberg and Namaqualand in the Northern Cape have a worldwide reputation.

 We suggest that you head north to Springbok and then meander southwards at a more leisurely pace so that the spring flowers are always facing you.
 There are various side roads which are often rewarding for flowers.
 Visit the Goegap Nature Reserve near Springbok and Skilpad Wildflower Reserve at Kamieskroon.

-The flower season in Nieuwoudtville also tends to be longer than elsewhere.
+Plus the flower season in Nieuwoudtville also tends to be longer than elsewhere.

-Clanwilliam and the surroundings
+Clanwilliam and surroundings

 A visit to the Ramskop Wild Flower Garden is an absolute must!
 Ramskop probably has one of the best displays of wild flowers in the country.
 And it looks especially fine during the flower season and beyond.
 There’s a new medical plant section in the garden.

 If you pick your dates right, you can also visit the Clanwilliam Flower Show held at the end of August.
+(No show in 2021).
 The show usually starts the Friday before the final weekend in August.
 Every year about 400 species from 32 families are exhibited in their typical setting at the Clanwilliam Flower Show.
 Here the flowers botanical names, as well as their tongue-twisting local names, are displayed.

 The high Cederberg Mountains don’t usually have many spring flowers.
 (As the real displays are in the drier valleys).
 But higher up in the Cedarberg mountains, the protea flowers and other fynbos species are seen later on in the spring (September to October) with their spectacular large bulbous flowers.